ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 sudo systemctl is-active docker
 ```

-Enabling your non-root user to run Docker commands without using `sudo` (Log out from the current terminal and log back in)
+Enabling your non-root user to run Docker commands without using `sudo` (Log out from the current terminal and log back in for the change to take effect)
 ```sh
 sudo usermod -aG docker ${USER}
 ```